How To Get Children To Share Rooms — Joanna Gaines Reveals Her Secrets

 While many parents like their children to have their own room, sometimes this just isn’t an option.
 Whether it’s because of a large family or a small house, there are some tips and tricks to making shared children’s rooms a fairly painless experience.
-Fixer Upper star, Joanna Gaines shares her secrets on how to make shared kids rooms a carefree experience for all involved.
+Fixer Upper star Joanna Gaines shares her secrets on how to make shared kids rooms a carefree experience for all involved.

 To Joanna and Chip Gaines, the parents of five children, having their children share rooms is nothing new to this family.
 However, there are ways in which those who are new to the idea can make the transition easier.
 Or, for those that have children who already share bedrooms, offers some awesome tips to maintain happiness and to help the children feel like they each have their own personal space within the shared environment.